 - Beresta or golden fried crisp onion is ready.

-- Take the boneless mutton (lamb or goat meat) pieces for this recipe.
+- Take the boneless mutton (lamb or goat leg pieces soft and boneless meat are perfect) for this recipe.

 - Clean them and then wash them in lukewarm water, and squeeze the pieces to remove the water.